devconcept/multer-gridfs-storage/wiki/Generators.md

 A: This is how you write an infinite generator function.
 This code will exit the function as soon as it reaches the `yield` statement.
-You can also write `for(;;) {}` or any other loop.
+You can also write `for(;;) {}` or any other loop statement.
 As long as the `yield` is inside the loop and this continues to iterate indefinitely everything will be fine.

 Q: I need the `request` and the `file` objects.
 How can I get those?